Magazine

 How to write headline by David Ogilvy.
 Math formula with 11 variables.

-Headline to sell = (Prospect Name + Benefit + New + Wonder + Emotion + Brand + Promise + Bait - Wordplay - Negatives + Fullness)
+Headlines that sell = (Prospect Name + Benefit + New + Wonder + Emotion + Brand + Promise + Bait - Wordplay - Negatives + Fullness)

-Main components of selling headline:
+Main components of headline that sell:

 1. Name your prospects in the headline.